jlbradley1844/jlbradley1844.github.io/_posts/2018-04-12-personal-project-doom-loop.md

   hour counts, and being stuck for several hours can easily turn into no visible progress for two weeks.

-* "Plans are useless.
-Planning is indispensible."
-[The man who said that]() was a flawed character whose primary reputation rests on some very bad strategic calls.
-Nevertheless, I've lived by this quote, and it doesn't make it less true.
-In personal projects, the point of a plan is nuts - you don't really have anything other than a loose purpose and an end goal.
-However, _planning_ is still necessary if you want to avoid having nothing to show for your efforts.
-You still need to worry about risks, contingencies, dependencies, and all the things that go with a successful project.
+* "Plans are worthess, but planning is everything."
+As a Baha'i, perhaps it is incongruent to live by the dictates of a military general, but Dwight Eisenhower was dead right on this one.
+Planning
+  - the exploration of risks and contingencies - is an essential element in anything you take seriously; and you should take perosnal projects seriously.
+At first, it sounds like a plan is pointless, since your plan is just a loose purpose to learn something and maybe have something when you're done.
+However, the second you want to have something to show for your efforts, then risks, contingencies and dependencies all become important.
 The fact you have so little time to spend on personal projects make planning more important, not less.

 Want to comment?
-Would love to.
+Would love to hear your comments!
 Except I have to add a discourse link.
 Except I don't know about how to do that in GitHub Pages.
 Maybe I need to learn jekyll better.
 Oh but once I do that, I need to refactor these posts, I really didn't like the way I did that.
 So to do that I'll need to learn Liquid, the layout engine.
 Oh and I have to worry about authentication and spamming.
 There's supposed to be this great other plug-in that handles that, but not sure it works with the version of Jekyll on GitHub pages, maybe I need to move this blog to another site...